 Maurizio says, “I found the love of my life at Toastmasters.

 I will never forget what brought us together!”

 Jessie Chen and Hector Mascorro

-Rosemead, CaliforniaJessie Chen, CC, CL, and Hector Mascorro, DTM, first met at work in the gymnasium at Southern California Edison Company in Rosemead, California.
+Rosemead, CaliforniaJessie Chen and Hector Mascorro, DTM, first met at work in the gymnasium at Southern California Edison Company in Rosemead, California.
 Jessie is from Taiwan and Hector from Mexico.
 “We had a rough start because we come from different backgrounds,” Hector says.
 “One of our biggest arguments was about which food is the better choice.
 Is it Chinese or Mexican?”

 Jessie was doing commodity-trading presentations at work, and Hector recommended she join Toastmasters.
 Jessie joined his club, Edison Powerlines Toastmasters, in July 2013, and the couple kept their relationship quiet; only one person knew about it.
 “We acted professionally,” Hector says, although he admits to being known as the jokester of the club.
 Years passed, and Jessie eventually won the argument of which food is better.
 “I let her win,” Hector jokes.

 Hector proposed to Jessie in 2015, and was shocked when she said yes.
 “We made plans for the wedding in 2016,” he says.
 “Ok, let me rephrase that, Jessie made all the plans for the wedding.”